ojhaugen15/romaji_translations/README.md

 https://tinyurl.com/russian-monomorphemes

-And some similarly-spirited ideas about hungarian:
+And some ideas of a similar spirit about hungarian:

 https://docs.google.com/document/d/1UX2b6u_RL-wOAheu8jZDWmNszPg8PxQNOhilcFezWKA